Luosto

 Luosto is a fell in Finnish Lapland, in the Sodankylä municipality.
 It is about 510 m high.
 It is part of Pyhä-Luosto National Park.
-There is a weather radar on the fell top.
+There is a weather radar operated by the Finnish Meteorological Institute on the fell top.
 The Luosto ski resort and amethyst mine are nearby.

 Kalevi Aho's 12th symphony is written in inspiration of this fell.